 The student may receive credit for ministering in various ways in this course if he can demonstrate his ability and acceptability in ministry.
-The types of ministry which qualify for credit are preaching, Bible teaching, youth work, children's work, Christian education, evangelism, visitation, camping or counseling.
+The types of ministry which qualify for credit are preaching, Bible teaching, youth work, children's work, Christian education, evangelism, visitation, camping, or counseling.

-Any semester or summer.
 This course may be taken five times.
 One point.

-623 Local Church Ministry
+)Local Church Ministry